 |R. typhi (Murine typhus)||+ + +||+/-||–|

 |R. tsutsugamushi (Scrub typhus)||–||–||+ + +|

 |R. rickettsii (Rocky Mountain Spotted fever)||+/ + + +||+/ + + +||–|

-Both Sensitivity and specificity of weil-felix test is low, but its predictive value can be increased by testing both acute and convalescent phase samples and observing rise in antibody titre.
+Both sensitivity and specificity of the Weil-Felix test are low, but its predictive value can be increased by testing both acute and convalescent-phase samples and observing a rise in antibody titre.

-Weil-felix test has low sensitivity, i.e. its gives high percentage of false negative results.
-This is common in case of Scrub Typhus.
+Weil-Felix test has low sensitivity, i.e. it gives a high percentage of false-negative results.
+This is common in the case of Scrub Typhus.

 It also shows low specificity, i.e. false-positive results are obtained in other diseases such as leptospirosis, and relapsing fever (diseases which require differentiating from rickettsial infections), in Proteus infections, brucellosis and acute febrile illness.